albertkun/21S-ASIAAM-191A/Week_2/Lab/readme.md

 Template code refers to sample code that can be copied and pasted, but requires modifications in order for it to work.

-Here is our with a template code:
+Here is our template code:

 ```html
 <!DOCTYPE html>